-PD2.21 Buildings located on Tidelands at the intersection of Harbor Drive and Harbor Island Drive shall be oriented to the corner to create a welcoming entry:
+- PD2.24 Buildings located on Tidelands at the intersection of Harbor Drive and Harbor Island Drive shall be oriented to the corner to create a welcoming entry: - a.

-- a.
 Roof forms and other architectural features, such as doors, windows, and canopies, shall be oriented toward the corner and Harbor Island Drive. - b.
 Open space, patios, plazas, and/or landscaping may be located at this intersection; however, they must be accessible and scaled for pedestrian use. - c.
 Surface parking or structured parking is not allowed to front this intersection and shall not be oriented toward Harbor Island Drive.
-Parking should be located internal to the block, or oriented toward Harbor Drive. - PD2.22 Buildings located on Tidelands along the Harbor Island Drive (Entry Segment) shall be oriented to front the street and open onto Harbor Island Drive, to create a pedestrian-oriented "main street" environment.
+Parking should be located internal to the block, or oriented toward Harbor Drive.